Do YOU want to fly like this?

 - The student should understand the field and flight rules.
 (Flight courtesy by Example)

-- During the starting procedure a hold down must be used.
+- During the starting process a hold down must be used.

-- The instructor should explain the starting procedure to the student.
+- The instructor should explain the starting process to the student.

-- After engine starts, the proper glow starter removal and Needle valve adjustment method is from behind the prop.
+- For glow engines, after the engine starts, the proper starter removal and Needle valve adjustment method is from behind the prop.

 First Flight Procedures: